cfooostdijk/vacations_back/README.md

    ```
    rails s
    ```
+### USE

+1. Go to your excel file and download it as xsls

+2. Go to "import file" at website and import

+3. Enjoy data on tabs

 * Its an API rails, so go get Postman and import collection in public/postman_collection --->  HAVE FUN !!!!!